Bahar0900/Node.js-Development-Guide/Task-6/README.md

 - **Built-in**: Provided by Express (e.g., `express.json()`)
 - **Error-handling**: Catch and handle errors
 - **Third-party**: External tools like `morgan`, `helmet`, etc.

-### ⚙️ Key Concepts

-- Middleware functions receive `req`, `res`, and `next` as parameters.
-- Call `next()` to pass control to the next middleware.
-- Middleware can end the request cycle by sending a response.
-- Error-handling middleware has four arguments: `err, req, res, next`.

 ---